 - El Born: A trendy area with boutiques, cafes, and the impressive Santa Maria del Mar church.

-- Gràcia: A bohemian neighborhood with a village-like atmosphere, quirky shops, and lively squares.
+- Gràcia: A bohemian neighbourhood with a village-like atmosphere, quirky shops, and lively squares.

 - Barceloneta: The beachside neighbourhood famous for its seafood restaurants and maritime vibe.